Edwin Jagger DE89 Review – A Mild and Easy Razor

 Some of the five types are also available with various finishes or plating.
 There’s Rose gold, Gold Plated, and Black Gold.
 They are all very beautiful, cost a bit more, and availability is more scarce.

 When choosing a safety razor, the handle and its grip are important.
-Some offer more than others.
-However, they may lose their attractive appearance.
+Some offer more grip than others.
+However, they may lose their attractive appearance (attractiveness is in the eyes of the beholder, though, as they say!).

 - Classic chrome – Choose this for the look.
 This is very popular.

-- Lined – For some grip while keeping the attractive chrome finish appearance.
+- Lined – This provides some grip while keeping the attractive chrome finish appearance.
 I would say this is the most popular.

 - Knurled – This one offers a lot of grip without the chrome look.
 This is the style if you must have grip.